-GRANTED, and the action is DISMISSED under Rooker-Feldman for lack of subject-matter jurisdiction.
-The clerk is directed to terminate the pending motions and to close the case.
+Rooker-Feldman for lack of subject-matter jurisdiction.
+The clerk is directed to enter a judgment of dismissal for lack of subject-matter jurisdiction, to terminate the pending motions, and to close the case.

-ORDERED in Tampa, Florida, on August 8, 2018.
+ORDERED in Tampa, Florida, on August 14, 2018.